Accessories for wet and dry vacuum cleaners

 Nozzles

-The specially developed nozzles also guarantee perfect cleaning results: The switchable floor nozzle, for example, guarantees both quick and residue-free dirt pick-up for dry or wet, fine or coarse dirt.
+The specially developed nozzles also guarantee perfect cleaning results: the switchable floor nozzle, for example, guarantees both quick and residue-free dirt pick-up for dry or wet, fine or coarse dirt.
+The flexible crevice nozzle, for example, is ideal for cleaning hard-to-reach areas around the home, in the basement, the workshop or the car.
+The car nozzle and upholstery nozzle ensure quick and easy cleaning of textile surfaces in the car and around the home.

 Special applications

-Special applications require specific solutions: The Kärcher drill dust catcher, for example, enables safe and dust-free drilling on all common wall and ceiling areas by suctioning the drill dust directly at the hole.
+Special applications require specific solutions: the Kärcher drill dust catcher, for example, enables safe and dust-free drilling on all common wall and ceiling surfaces, by extracting the drill dust directly at the drilling site.
+The extension suction hose and the extension suction tube, for instance, increase the operating radius and offer greater freedom of movement in application.

 Accessories for battery-operated wet and dry vacuum cleaners